Garrett Runion Season 2023-24

 Sunshine State Conference Men’s Coach of the Year – 2012

-Garrett Runion, who has been a part of two national championships during his collegiate coaching career, is in his fifth season as the LSU women’s golf head coach.
+Garrett Runion, who has been a part of two national championships during his collegiate coaching career, enters his sixth season as the LSU women’s golf head coach.
 Runion became the fourth women’s golf head coach in LSU history on June 8, 2018.

 Led the Tigers to their first Southeastern Conference championship in 30 years at Greystone in Birmingham … LSU finished second in the team qualifying, finishing 54 holes at 2-over 866 and then in match play, defeated Vanderbilt 4-1, Alabama 3-1-1 and then took the championship match over Florida, 3-0-2.